+The imperial narcissism of the F1 boycotters.
 There have been some people willing to forego the hyperbole.
 ‘It’s a car race’, said F1 driver Mark Webber: ‘There are a hell of a lot of people in the world who don’t have a clue there is a grand prix in Bahrain next weekend so let’s not get too wrapped up in our own bubble about how important it is.’
-The imperial narcissism of the F1 boycotters | Tim Black
+In fact, one of the few places where the Bahrain grand prix is not being trumpeted as the Most Important Sporting Event Ever has been among those involved in F1.

 Abdulhadi al-Khawaja and his daughters Zainab al-Khawaja and Maryam al-Khawaja epitomize such cross-familial activism.
 Abdulhadi is among the most renowned human rights activists in Bahrain.
 A co-founder of the Bahrain Center for Human Rights (BCHR), a regional representative for Ireland-based Frontline Defenders, a consultant for Amnesty International, and a member of The Arab Group for Monitoring Media Performance, al-Khawaja has dedicated his life to achieving political freedom and human rights for all in Bahrain.
 After being forced to seek political asylum in Denmark for twelve years, following constant persecution by Bahraini authorities for his activism, the al-Khawajas moved back to Bahrain in 2001, based on promises of “democratic reforms” that would transform the hereditary emirate into a constitutional monarchy.

-Bahrain's Sunni Awakening For background on the original uprising, see Cortni Kerr and Toby Jones, “A Revolution Paused in Bahrain,” Middle East Report Online, February 23, 2011.
+Bahrain's Sunni Awakening.
+For background on the original uprising, see Cortni Kerr and Toby Jones, “A Revolution Paused in Bahrain,” Middle East Report Online, February 23, 2011.

-The inside track: how lobbyists have helped launder Bahrain’s reputation Lobbyists and paid advisers have stepped forward to speak up for Bahrain’s government.
+The inside track: how lobbyists have helped launder Bahrain’s reputation.
+Lobbyists and paid advisers have stepped forward to speak up for Bahrain’s government.